Thanosro/Application-Fraud-Analysis/README.md

 | Neural Network | 0.57 | 0.56 | 0.547 |
 | Random Forests | 0.56 | 0.57 | 0.548 |

-The random forest model performed better in the test dataset, thus we chose this as our final model.
+The random forest model performed slightly better in the test dataset, thus we chose this as our final model.